Why you should use ephemeral environments when you do serverless

 Having one account per environment is considered best practice.
 Some of my AWS friends would go even further and have one AWS account per developer.

 I have never felt the need to have one account per developer.
-After all, there is some overhead for having an AWS account.
+After all, there is some overhead associated with having an AWS account.
 Instead, I usually settle for one AWS account per team per environment.

 I would have a separate deployment CloudFormation stack per developer (but in the same dev account).
 This is especially useful when I’m working on feature branches.